Gexkill/sweng2/PP/src/index.md

 * SLOC: **TODO**
 * FP: **TODO**
 * Gannt diagram: **TODO**
-* Montecalro analysys: a statistical method that perform several iteration of some things to test the behavior in the feasible worst cases.
+* Montecarlo analysys: a statistical method that perform several iteration of some things to test the behavior in the feasible worst cases.
 * standard deviation: **TODO**

 ## 1.4.
 List of Reference Documents